 The Commissioner regards a key objective of its treasury management activities to be the security of the principal sums it invests.
-Accordingly, it will ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with whom funds may be deposited, and will limit its investment activities to the instruments, methods and techniques referred to in TMP4 'approved instruments methods and techniques' and listed in schedule 2 of this document.
+Accordingly, it will ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with whom funds may be deposited, and will limit its investment activities to the instruments, methods and techniques referred to in TMP4 'Approved instruments, methods and techniques referred to in TMP4 'Approved instruments, methods and techniques' and listed in schedule 2 of this document.
 It also recognises the need to have, and will therefore maintain, a formal counterparty policy in respect of those organisations from which it may borrow, or with whom it may enter into other financial or derivative arrangements.

 To ensure this it will maintain a defined list of authorised counterparties and the group deposit limits.
-In conjunction with The Commissioner's treasury advisors (Arlingclose Ltd) the credit worthiness of counterparties is reviewed on an ongoing basis.
-Where such monitoring results in significant changes to the approved counterparty list, this will be reported to the Commissioner and the Joint Audit and Standards Committee through the quarterly treasury management activities report.
-The treasury advisory service provided by Arlingclose Ltd gives daily updates on credit worthiness which allows immediate action where necessary.
+In conjunction with The Commissioner's treasury advisors (Link Treasury Services Limited) the creditworthiness of counterparties is reviewed on an ongoing basis.
+Where such monitoring results in significant changes to the approved counterparty list, this will be reported to the Commissioner and the Joint Audit Committee through the quarterly treasury management activities report.
+The treasury advisory service provided by Link Treasury Services Limited gives daily updates on credit worthiness which allows immediate action where necessary.
 Any amendments are subsequently put to the Commissioner for ratification.
-A weekly statement will be presented to the Deputy Chief Finance Officer for approval detailing all the week's investment activity and a summary of all amounts deposited at any one time by counterparty and category together with details of any borrowings undertaken or repaid in the week and the total outstanding at close of business for the week.
-Copies of this information are also provided to the Joint Chief Finance Officer and the Director of Corporate Support.
-Where exceptional circumstances make it necessary to deviate from the approved lending list limits this will be approved by the Joint Chief Finance Officer (or in his/her absence by the Deputy Chief Finance Officer) in advance of the transaction being undertaken and will be reported to the Commissioner at the earliest opportunity.
+A weekly statement will be presented to the Constabulary Chief Finance Officer for approval detailing all the week's investment activity and a summary of all amounts deposited at any one time by counterparty and category together with details of any borrowings undertaken or repaid in the week and the total outstanding at close of business for the week.
+Copies of this information are also provided to thePFCC/Fire Chief Finance Officer..
+Where exceptional circumstances make it necessary to deviate from the approved lending list limits this will be approved by the PFCC/Fire Chief Finance Officer (or in his/her absence by the Constabulary Chief Finance Officer) in advance of the transaction being undertaken and will be reported to the Commissioner at the earliest opportunity.